sanjana-singamsetty/Flutter-30-Day-LibGuide/README.md

-# LibGuide App Development - 30-Day Progress
+# LibGuide App Development - Development In Progress

 ## Overview
 In the next 30 days, I'll be building a comprehensive Flutter library guide app for Flutter Development .
 This log will document my daily progress, challenges, and key learnings.
 Additionally, I'll be relearning all Flutter essentials to ensure a solid foundation for the project.